import uuid

 if rule == MergeStrategy.APPEND:

-else: # avoid creating an extra UUID
+# Avoid creating an extra UUID.

 elif rule == MergeStrategy.MERGE_BY_POSITION: